cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 Gergely and Watson (1996) argue that parental-affect mirroring provides natural social biofeedback training for the infant, playing a crucial role in emotional development.
 Consistent marking produces additional development with respect to mentalizing capacity by creating a separate representation of marked emotions as secondary structures, which is the foundation of mentalization.

-### Gergely and Watson (1996) also briefly discuss the developmental psychopathology implications of parental “deviant mirroring styles.”
-When parents pro

 **Parental "Deviant Mirroring Styles" and Developmental Psychopathology**

 - *Gergely and Watson* (1996) discuss implications of parental mirroring styles on emotion development in infants.
-- ***Congruent but unmarked form of affective mirroring*: emotion not decoupled from parent, secondary representation not established.
-Example**: "You're uncomfortable."
+- ***Congruent but unmarked form of affective mirroring*: emotion not decoupled from parent, secondary representation not established.**: "You're uncomfortable."
-- ***Marked but noncongruent affective mirroring*: infant develops distorted secondary representation of primary emotional state and pathologically distorted self-representations.
-Example**: "You’re so uncomfortable (laughing)."
+- ***Marked but noncongruent affective mirroring*: infant develops distorted secondary representation of primary emotional state and pathologically distorted self-representations.**: "You’re so uncomfortable (laughing)."
 - Changing these forms of developmental pathology possible through therapy or beneficial experiences.

 **Reflective Function (RF) in Child Development**